 The seed helps the CLR determine where to begin the stack walk, if the top of the stack is unmanaged helper code; otherwise, the seed is ignored.
 A seed must be supplied for an asynchronous walk.
 If you are doing a synchronous walk, no seed is necessary.

-context parameter is valid only if the COR_PRF_SNAPSHOT_CONTEXT flag was passed in the
+The context parameter is valid only if the COR_PRF_SNAPSHOT_CONTEXT flag was passed in the infoFlags parameter.

 The order in which the stack is walked is the reverse of how the frames were pushed onto the stack: leaf (last-pushed) frame first, main (first-pushed) frame last.

-For more information about how to program the profiler to walk managed stacks, see Profiler Stack Walking in the .NET Framework 2.0: Basics and Beyond.
+For more information about how to program the profiler to walk managed stacks, see Profiler Stack Walking in the .NET Framework 2.0: Basics and Beyond in the MSDN Library.